Our grants for individuals

 How to apply for help

 In order to provide support we require each request to be accompanied by a written confidential report from one of our partner organisations, normally SSAFA or The Royal British Legion, which provides our Charity with the proof of service, background to the case, financial position of the client/s and the “need” which requires funding.
+Any applications for assistance with specialist equipment or home adaptations will need to be supported, as a minimum, by an Occupational Therapists report, alongside a clinical recommendation as appropriate.
 In the first instance if you are:

 - A serving soldier or the dependant of a serving soldier please contact your Unit Welfare Officer, Personnel Recovery Officer, Resettlement Officer, or the Army Welfare Service.